github/docs/content/get-started/getting-started-with-git/caching-your-github-credentials-in-git.md

 {% warning %}

-**Warning:** If you had already used the Credential Manager for Windows to cache your basic credentials, git can still fail to access github.
-To reset your cached credentials so that you get prompted to enter your new one, access the Credential Manager in the Windows Control Panel under User Accounts > Credential Manager.
-Look for the github entry and delete it.
+**Warning:** If you cached incorrect or outdated credentials in Credential Manager for Windows, Git will fail to access {% data variables.product.product_name %}.
+To reset your cached credentials so that Git prompts you to enter your credentials, access the Credential Manager in the Windows Control Panel under User Accounts > Credential Manager.
+Look for the {% data variables.product.product_name %} entry and delete it.

 {% endwarning %}